 Speed Camera Enforcement Strategies

-Casualty data identifies where and when collisions occur and which road user groups are most at risk.
+Casualty data identifies where and when collisions occurred and which road user groups are most at risk.

 Over time, this data can provide the evidence for road traffic enforcement.
-An enforcement strategy should then be created, which outlines where, when and how speed and red light cameras will be operated in order to tackle the casualty problems.
+An enforcement strategy should then be created, outlining where, when and how speed and red light cameras will be operated in order to tackle the casualty problems.